Cumulocity-IoT/cumulocity-kpi-overview-plugin/README.md

 ## Installation

-### Runtime Deployment?
+### Runtime Widget Deployment?

 * This widget support runtime deployment.
 Download [Runtime Binary](https://github.com/SoftwareAG/cumulocity-kpi-overview-plugin/releases/download/1.0.0-beta/kpi-overview-runtime-widget-1.0.0-beta.zip) and install via Administrations(Beta mode) --> Ecosystems --> Applications --> Packages

 ## QuickStart
 This guide will teach you how to add widget in your existing or new dashboard.

 1. Make sure you have successfully installed the plugin.
 2. Open you application from App Switcher
 3. Click on `Add widget`
 4. Search for `KPI Overview`